 The U.L. designation appears in the right column noted as “UL Des U419.”
 Commonly referred to as a “UL 419.”

-Fire-rated demising walls require a ‘head-of-wall’ system to isolate and confine a fire and stop the spread of flames and heat.
+Fire-rated demising walls require a ‘head-of-wall’ system to isolate and confine a fire and stop the spread of flames and heat to adjoining spaces.

 The space between the rated separation wall and the bottom of the building structure must be treated with fire-resistant materials.